 This is why it is so troubling that Pope Francis has attacked the death penalty, calling it “always inadmissible” and “contrary to the Gospel.”
 He has condemned his predecessors in the papal office for allowing it, accusing them of ignoring the “primacy of mercy over justice,” and has commanded that language representing his view be inserted in the Catechism, replacing the prior teaching.

-The implication of the term “inadmissible” is that use of the death penalty is forbidden by the moral law, for in what other instance could a pope say an action permits no moral exception but the case of intrinsic evil (cf. Veritatis Splendor 82).
+The implication of the term “inadmissible” is that use of the death penalty is forbidden by the moral law, for in no other instance could a pope say an action permits no moral exception but the case of intrinsic evil (cf. Veritatis Splendor 82).

 And yet, as Archbishop Charles Chaput, who has said he opposes the use of the death penalty in most cases, stated in 2005 (emphasis added):